 As shown in \Cref{fig:per-agent-to-multi-agent}, this approximates the joint distribution of all combinations of per-agent mixture components by focusing on the diagonal query pairs in matrix form.
-Specifically, we decode joint trajectory distributions using only the on-diagonal query pairs.
-Off-diagonal queries can update on-diagonal queries through attention mechanisms (inter-query attention in \Cref{fig:per-agent-to-multi-agent}), which compresses information from all $K^2$ possible combinations into $K$ query pairs.
+Off-diagonal query pairs can update diagonal pairs through attention mechanisms.
+This compresses information from all $K^2$ possible combinations into $K$ query pairs.

-For both marginal and joint motion forecasts, we follow related methods \citep{chai2020multipath, shi2022motion, zhou2023query} and use the out-most mixture weights ($m_k$ and $c_k$) as confidence scores.
+For both marginal and joint motion forecasts, we follow related methods \cite{chai2020multipath, shi2022motion, zhou2023query} and use the out-most mixture weights ($m_k$ and $c_k$) as confidence scores.